 We often have the misconception that we could design anything without proper conceptual and critical design thinking.
 During the development process of your logo design, you often need to consider the following:

 When it comes to any business enterprise there has to be the consideration of setting it apart from other businesses by offering a unique or different product or service.
 This is key in establishing your brand distinction in the market by designing a logo that communicates your unique selling point.

 In one of our previous articles we mentioned the importance of choosing the perfect colour for your brand and the power of colour psychology and perception in graphic and web design.
 Colour evokes a certain attention or emotion, ideally operating on a subconscious level, allowing the wider audience to perceive a particular mood that is associated with a particular brand.
-For more information on colour, see Making 2017 a colourful year.
+For more information on colour, see our blog post Making 2017 a Colourful Year.

 Technicality is everything.
 If a logo is poorly designed it would have a huge impact on consumer relations because, in most cases, your brand will be associated by its appearance more than the product or service you may offer.
 Here is a list of technical things to look at when finalising your design.

 The human eye has the ability to notice subtle discomfort portrayed in an image or design.
 It is key to balance your design, by observing; the weight of your graphic element alongside or above your typographic choice, the choice of colour, or the harmony of contrasting shapes and colour to produce an aesthetic balance.

 Selecting the size and scale of your design is important as it presents the voice of your brand (i.e. using a big or small graphic element or adjusting the case of your typeface).
 It is also necessary to know whether your logo will work if it is scaled down to a smaller size so that it may remain visible when printed or on a digital platform.